erinosb/2024_RNAseq_PE_array/README.md

 The **analyze_RNAseq_241117.sh** script contains our pipeline.

-Let's briefly peek into it and see that it contains.
+Let's briefly peek into it and see what it contains.
   * Open **analyze_RNAseq_241117.sh** in an editor window.
 You'll notice the following sections.

 **The pipeline**